Most popular search tools:

 Lift up the shelf to see the immediately-preceding issues.

-To search for a specific journal, newspaper, or magazine title that the Library subscribes to, either online or in print format, use the search box under the Articles tab from the Library homepage.
+To search for a specific journal, newspaper, or magazine title that the Library subscribes to, either online or in print format, use the search box under the Articles tab on the Library homepage.

 The Library's collection of federal Government Publications is located on the shelves just behind the Reference Collection.

-Included in this collection are Hansard, Bills of the House of Commons and Senate, annual reports of government departments, and reports of commissions of enquiry.
+Included in this collection are Hansard, Bills of the House of Commons and Senate, annual reports of government departments, and reports of commissions of inquiry.

 These publications can range in size from pamphlets on a wide range of subjects to multi-volume Royal Commission reports.

 Many of these Government Publications can be searched in the Library Catalogue.

 Most recent government publications are available in electronic format.
 The Government Information search box on the Library website searches Government of Canada, provincial, and municipal websites.
 To access the Government Information search box, click on the More tab from the Library homepage.

 When you need to locate journal and/or newspaper articles, use an Article Database.

 Just as there are reference books for various subject areas, there are also article databases for various subject areas.
 Article databases can be accessed from the computers throughout the Library, as well as from any networked computer elsewhere on campus.

 To access Article Databases, from the Library homepage, click on the More tab.

 Currently registered UPEI students, faculty, and staff can also use these databases from off-campus using your UPEI network username and password.